lfcipriani/www.talleye.com/test/content/posts/yet-another.md

 ---
-title: Another markdown
+title: Yet Another markdown post
-description: Another markdown post for you my friend.
+description: This post has all the formatting elements so we can work on markdown styles.
-datePublished: '2021-01-01T00:00:00.000Z'
+datePublished: '2020-11-15T00:00:00.000Z'
 author: Luis Cipriani
 tags: markdown, test
 image: /img/brook.jpg